thruthesky/site-old-20180411/README.md

 # TODO
+* Language Translation by `fire.setLanguage('ko')`.
+ * Update `setLanguage('lang-code', 'JSON URL')` so it can load language from outsite or it can specify the path of json on the project.
 * move installation page to `src/app/sites/katalkenglish/installation`
 * Save company information into firestore settings documents.
   And display it in each sub domain.